You notice that something is different with your breast, and you find a lump. Now what?

 Your doctor may order a test called a biopsy.
 They’ll take a tiny sample of the lump with a needle or small cut and send it to a lab.

-How Do I Keep My Breasts Healthy?
+How Do I Monitor My Breasts Health?

 The U.S. Preventive Services Task Force recommends screening mammograms every other year for women ages 50-74.

 If you have a high risk for breast cancer, get a mammogram every year.
 You may start getting them at a younger age, too.
 You may also get ultrasound screenings, too.
-Breast MRI screening tests, in addition to mammogram, is sometimes used in certain women with a high risk of breast cancer.
+Breast MRI screening tests, in addition to mammograms, is sometimes used in certain women with a high risk of breast cancer.
 Talk with your doctor to decide what's best for you.